nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   Use case resumes from step 3.

 * 3b.
-System detects error for invalid rental information.
+System detects error for invalid _rental information_.

     * 3b1.
-System prompts error for invalid rental information.
+System prompts error for invalid _rental information_.
     * 3b2.
-User enters new rental information.
+User enters new _rental information_.
-    * Steps 3b1-3b2 are repeated until the rental information is valid.
+    * Steps 3b1-3b2 are repeated until the _rental information_ is valid.

   Use case resumes from step 3.

 * 4a.
-System fails to update the _client_'s rental information.
+System fails to update the _client_'s _rental information_.

     * 3a1.
 System prompts user that edit has failed.